Introduction: Why Financial Clarity Matters

 This tool is a free downloadable spreadsheet that aligns seamlessly with the canvas.
 Think of it as your back-office assistant, helping you clean your data and automatically input it into the right sections of the canvas.
 Whether you’re pulling numbers from your accounting software, POS system, or CRM, the calculator ensures your metrics are accurate and actionable.

-For example, many business owners run into messy P&L reports where personal expenses are mixed in with business costs.
+Many business owners mix personal expenses with business costs, creating messy P&L reports..
 Without cleaning up those numbers, it’s easy to misinterpret profit margins and make poor decisions.
 The Financial Clarity Calculator guides you through this cleanup process, step by step.
 And if breaking down revenue streams feels overwhelming, the calculator will help you structure them correctly by prompting you to assign specific costs to each stream.

 There’s also a video guide included with the calculator that walks you through the process.
 By the end, you’ll have a fully populated canvas—one that tells the real story of your business’s financial health.